echoDaveD/EHS-Sentinel/README.md

 For Homeassistant you need the MQTT Plugin there with enabled Auto Discovery with Discovery Topic Prefix and Birth-Messages on Discovery Topic Prefix with subtopic "status" with text "online".
 EHS-Sentinel subscribes <hass_discovery_prefix>/status Topic and if it receive an "online", then it cleans his intern known-devices topic and send the Auto Discovery Config again for any Measurment for Home Assistant.

+# Upgrade instructions

+1. Stop EHS-Sentinel
+2. *Optional* If you are using HASS: Delete the MQTT Device
+3. git pull the new release or download and extract the release zip file
+4. Look into Release Notes if there are some new configurations and check if you have to ajust your configfile
+5. Start EHS-Sentinel (I recommend to use `--clean-known-devices` on the start so EHS-Sentinel will send Configuration messages for HASS Auto Discovery after every startup.)
+6. *Optional* If you are using HASS: and not use the `--clean-known-devices` Parm on Startup, send a birthmessage manualy or restart the MQTT Adapter in HASS.

 # Installation

 ## Simple